ansumanrath54/ansumanrath54/README.md

 - 🌱 I’m currently learning **Full Stack Development**

-- 👨‍💻 I’ve mainly worked on Kotlin, Flutter and React projects.
+- 👨‍💻 I’ve mainly worked on Flutter and Kotlin projects.

 - 👯 I’d love to collaborate on any interesting idea or project